Hardcore punk: 2020s

+By 2023, the most prominent style in hardcore was its fusion with alternative rock, fronted by Turnstile, Angel Dust, Scowl and Higher Power.
+Spin magazine credited Militarie Gun, High Vis and Scowl as bands "help[ing] to breathe life back into both" alternative rock and hardcore.
+In a 2023 episode his podcast Violent Treatment, former Revolver editor Eli Enis called this style "pop-hardcore".
+As a style, PopMatters writer Ethan Stewart credited the album as building upon the alternative metal-meets-New York-style hardcore style of 1990s bands including Snapcase or Crown of Thornz.
+BrooklynVegan editor Andrew Sacher traced its popularity as slowly growing since around 2008 with the release of Cold World's Dedicated to Babies Who Came Feet First and Fucked Up's The Chemistry of Common Life and through 2010s releases by Trapped Under Ice, Title Fight and Trash Talk.
+Of the style, Militarie Gun vocalist Ian Shelton said it was reviving "the original intent of hardcore... instead of this formulaic thing" citing the Minutemen, Bad Brains, and Hüsker Dü as its forefathers.
+Sacher also noted the grungegaze of Narrow Head and Fleshwater as interconnected with this wave.

 The southern San Francisco Bay Area scene gained particular prevalence in the 2020s, based in Santa Cruz and San Jose.
 The first of these bands was Gulch, who formed in 2016, and were later followed by Scowl, Drain and Sunami.
 As lockdowns began to ease, many of the bands in this scene began to put on "guerilla shows", such as one that took place on June 19, 2021, in San Jose featuring Sunami, Gulch, Drain, Scowl, Xibalba and Maya Over Eyes, which had an attendance of around 2,000.
 Gulch performed their final live performance at Sound and Fury Festival on July 31, 2022, at the peak of their popularity.

-This period also saw a number of groups garner attention while experimenting with hardcore's sound.
-The Financial Times named London's Chubby and the Gang and Detroit's the Armed as two of the most commercially successful groups of this wave, while Spin magazine cited Militarie Gun, High Vis and Scowl as bands "help[ing] to breathe life back into both" alternative rock and hardcore.